OSGeo/grass-addons/README.md

 ### C code/Scripts, with GRASS source code on your computer

-Preparations (assuming the source code in $HOME/grass78/):
+Preparations (assuming the source code in $HOME/grass/):
 (if you have already built GRASS from source you don't need to do this again.
-If adding to a binary install the versions must match exactly.
+If adding to a binary install, the versions must match exactly.
-For a git clone this means that the main GRASS binary and source code versions (GRASS GIS 6 or 7) must match.)
+You need to git checkout the exact tag or commit used for the binary.)

 ```
-./configure # [opionally flags]
+./configure # [optionally flags]
 make libs
 ```